-- the flora community to be lost within the impoundment area - the flora community expected to develop within the impoundment area - effects of variations in water level of the impoundment including desiccation, drowning and colonisation of temporarily exposed bed - the potential for blue-green algae outbreaks as a result of the project - changes to flow regime and associated factors downstream and resultant changes to habitat (in-river and off stream) and consequential floristic changes (note flow regime indicators and nodes other than those used in the Water Resource Plan can be used if more appropriate to impact assessment).
-The risks to estuarine and marine environments should be identified and the impacts associated with significant risks estimated and quantified as far as possible - impacts of barriers to interbreeding opportunities between populations - identification of the conservation importance of identified populations at the regional, State or National levels as appropriate - determination of the potential for the introduction or facilitation of exotic, non-indigenous and noxious plants.
+- the flora community to be lost within the impoundment area - the flora community expected to develop within the impoundment area - effects of variations in water level of the impoundment including desiccation, drowning and colonisation of temporarily exposed bed - the potential for blue-green algae outbreaks as a result of the project - changes to flow regime and associated factors downstream and resultant changes to habitat (in-river and off-stream) and consequential floristic changes (note flow regime indicators and nodes other than those used in the WRP can be used if more appropriate to impact assessment).
+The risks to estuarine and marine environments should be identified and the impacts associated with significant risks estimated and quantified as far as possible - identification of the conservation importance of identified populations at the regional, state or national levels as appropriate - determination of the potential for the introduction or facilitation of exotic, non-indigenous and noxious plants.